ytdl-org/youtube-dl/README.md

     youtube-dl [OPTIONS] URL [URL...]

+Please refer to [this example](https://github.com/ytdl-org/youtube-dl#video-url-contains-an-ampersand-and-im-getting-some-strange-output-1-2839-or-v-is-not-recognized-as-an-internal-or-external-command) if you want to use it as a trial.

 # OPTIONS
     -h, --help                           Print this help text and exit --version                            Print program version and exit